 Otherwise, you’re getting pretty much the same suite of additional controls, including mic and volume mute buttons, a Fn Lock key squeezed in between Esc and F1, media keys assigned to F10-12 and two RGB backlight keys on F7 and F8.
 There’s also that aforementioned competition key on both boards, which changes the Streak and miniStreak’s lighting to the company’s trademark orange, disables the Windows key so you don’t accidentally tap it and disrupt your game while aiming for Ctrl to crouch or something, and it also turns off the keyboard’s macro recording and lighting modes.

 If orange isn’t your thing, you can always change it via Fnatic’s OP software.
 There are nine lighting effects in total, ranging from your classic rainbow / specific colour options to swish in one of four directions across your keyboard, as well as rain, fade, reactive, wave and pulse to name just a few.
 I’d also recommend using OP to program those aforementioned Fn keys, as the alternative – holding down the competition key for five seconds – is much, much fussier.

 A few kinks aside, both Fnatic’s Streak and miniStreak make a strong impression.
 Their plain design and rounded edges are much more pleasing to the eye than the sharp corners and brushed hairlines finishes on other mechanical keyboards I’ve used in the past such as the HyperX Alloy Elite and Corsair K70 Lux RGB, and their super comfy, flexible wrist rests almost warrant an immediate recommendation in and of themselves.
-There are also plenty of RGB options to keep LED fans happy, and the best thing is they only cost $99.99 and $129.99 respectively (UK pricing to be confirmed very shortly), making them a lot cheaper than many of their rivals and worthy of our Best gaming keyboard crown.
+There are also plenty of RGB options to keep LED fans happy, and the best thing is they only cost £90 / $100 and £120 / $130 respectively, making them a lot cheaper than many of their rivals and worthy of our Best gaming keyboard crown.